nwtime/ntpwww/content/en/support/securitynotice/4_2_8-series-changelog.md

   - Use setsockopt(IP[V6]_MULTICAST_IF) before each send to multicast to select the local source address, using the correct socket is not enough.
 * "server ... ident <groupname>" changes from Dave Mills.
 * An almost complete rebuild of the initial loopfilter configuration process, including the code that determines the interval between frequency file updates, from Dave Mills.
-* JJY driver improvements for Tristate JJY01/02, including changes to its clockstats format.
 * Add "nonvolatile" ntp.conf directive to control how often the driftfile is written.
 * Correct frequency estimate with no drift file, from David Mills.
 * Refactor calendar functions in terms of new common code.
 * Include Linus Karlsson's GSoC 2010 testing code.
-* from 4.2.6p3-RC8: First cut at using scripts/checkChangeLog.
 * refinements to new startup behavior from David Mills.
-* For the bootstrap script, touch .html files last.
-* Add 'make check' test case that would have caught [Bug 1678].
-* Clean up missing ;; entries in configure.ac.
-* from 4.2.6p3-RC7: Added scripts/checkChangeLog.
 * Fix from Dave Mills for a rare singularity in clock_combine().
 * Remove unused 'bias' configuration keyword.
 * Remove 'calldelay' and 'sign' remnants from parser, ntp_config.c.